 However, on average the general weight for adult sized catchers gear is as follows: catcher's helmet - between 2.5 and 3 pounds; chest protector - between 1 and 1.5 pounds; leg guards (set) - between 3 and 3.5 pounds.

-Remember, these are generalizations and specifics can vary.
+Remember, most of these are just generalizations and specifics can vary by product.

 Question: Is Softball catchers gear the same as baseball?